Answers to Frequently Asked Questions

 Back to Top

-All of the Costar reports can export their data to Excel.
-They can even do it in real time, so that as you change parameters in Costar, all of your related spreadsheets change.
-So, if none of the 18 built-in reports & graphs show what you want to see, you can use Excel as a fancy report writer/graphing tool.
+All of the SystemStar reports can export their data to Excel.
+They can even do it in real time, so that as you change parameters in SystemStar, all of your related spreadsheets change.
+So, if none of the built-in reports & graphs show what you want to see, you can use Excel as a fancy report writer/graphing tool.

-Importing data to Costar is a bit more tricky.
+Importing data to SystemStar is a bit more tricky.
 Click here to download an Excel spreadsheet that does just that.
-It has a macro that collects data from the spreadsheet, executes Costar (sending the data), and harvests the results from a Costar report, and places the Costar results into the spreadsheet.
-The macro assumes that Costar is installed in the "Costar 7" directory or "Costar 7 Demo" directory.
+It has a macro that collects data from the spreadsheet, executes SystemStar (sending the data), and harvests the results from a SystemStar report, and places the SystemStar results into the spreadsheet.
+The macro assumes that SystemStar is installed in the "Costar 7" directory or "Costar 7 Demo" directory.
+LATER: This is an old old spreadsheet, made for Costar -- you may need to improvise to make it work.

 You can embellish this simple macro into something that is more useful.
-Contact us if you need more details about the Costar command language.
+Contact us if you need more details about the SystemStar command language.

 By the way, when you read the spreadsheet into Excel it will warn you about the presence of a macro -- that's normal in this case.